rs-scn-cls/rszero-csat/README.md

 **Training RSZero-CSAT**

-In `./wandb_config`, we provide parameters setting of conventional zero-shot learning (CZSL) and generalized zero-shot learning (GZSL) tasks for UCM21, AID30, NWPU45, and RS19.
+In `./wandb_config`, we provide parameter settings for UCM21, AID30, NWPU45, and RS19 for zero-shot learning tasks.
 Run the given commands to train the "RSZero-CSAT" from scratch:

 ```